gildlab/ethgild/README.md

 ## Why would I want to gild ETH?

-Because you can sell the ETHg and/or erc1155 to people who want to ungild their ETH or hold gilded ETH.
+Because you can sell the ETHg and/or erc1155 to people who want to ungild their ETH or hold/trade gilded ETH.

 If that sounds circular, consider the following (oversimplified) example to leverage ETH: